GoXLR-on-Linux/goxlr-utility/daemon/NOTES.md

 `muteChatstate` to define whether it's in use or not, it still however uses the `blink` attribute for 'Mute to All' behaviour.

+Mute to X behaviour is available for both Hold and Toggle, with toggle providing additional 'mute to all' behaviour.

 *Implementation Thoughts*: Consideration needs to be given over the 'ordering' of the mic mute if it's also assigned to a fader.
 Both the fader and cough button need to be checked to determine if the channel should be muted (so ensure that unmuting the fader doesn't unmute the mic if the cough button is in toggle and 'On' mode), same applies to the Mute To X